oceanprotocol/docs/discover/faq.md

 <summary>What’s to come with Ocean this year?</summary>

-Checkout our [roadmap](https://oceanprotocol.com/technology/roadmap) to see what's we are currently working on.
+Check out our [roadmap](https://oceanprotocol.com/technology/roadmap) to see what we are currently working on.
 If you are interested in tracking our progress towards these goals then take a look at our [github](https://github.com/oceanprotocol/).

 </details>